hurricane-response/response-theme/Contributing.md

 ## Pull Requests

-All Pull Requests should have an accompanying issue.
-We realize during an active response this policy is fluid and we do require peer review for all PRs.
+All Pull Requests should have an accompanying issue and will require review before merging.

+**Note During an active response, this policy can be fluid, as events on the ground change and fixes are often needed ASAP.
+During those times, we ask you get an explicit OK or instruction from a maintainer before creating a PR not tied to an issue.

+Only maintainers can merge PRs, and only they can decide whether to waive or defer a review on a PR.
+As a rule, this doesn't happen often, and only does during an active response or major service outage.**

 We ask that you follow the template for Pull Requests in the same manner as issues.